alexeysp11/uptrader-eth-blazor/README.md

 - You can send an array of wallets, containing such fields as `Address` and `Balance`, to reduce number of requests to the server;
 - In methods for processing HTTP requests inside `UptraderEth.EthApiServer.EthApiHttpServer` class, use `AppUid` and `MethodName` parameters (also check `null` parameters);
 - Implement caching (e.g. using MongoDB);
+- Implement encryption for data that is sent via network;
 - Deploy API server (e.g. it could be implemented as WebAPI);
 - API continues processing data after blazor app is not on the **Wallets page**.